corex/command/README.md

 ## Commands (internal).
 - make:command - This command creates commands.
 - make:shortcut - This command creates a shortcut in current directory.
-If you specify --command, you will be able to make a shortcut for a specific command.

 ## Dokumentation for command